scozv/blog/_pages/cv.en.md

 ## Education

-* **Shanghai Jiaotong University** _2013 ~ Now_
+* **Shanghai Jiaotong University** _2013 ~ 2017_

 Part-time programme for Master of Software Engineering.
 My graduation paper addressing the loose coupling architecture and its application on financial system has been submitted at June 2017.
-The certification of MSE Degree has been approved in November 2017.
+The certification of MSE Degree has been issued in November 2017.

 * **Ningbo University** _2005 ~ 2009_